 A roommate can become a new friend, a study buddy, or just an acquaintance.
 We'll use what you tell us on your housing questionnaire (you'll get this once you decide to enroll) to match you up with someone great.
 If you already know who you'd like to room with (such as a friend, family member, or someone you met at an accepted students' event), it's no problem as long as you both let us know on your questionnaire.

-If you have a medical condition that requires you live in a single room, make sure you get documentation from your health care provider and send it to the Office of Housing and Residence Life.
+If you have a medical condition that requires you to live in a single room, you must apply for a housing accommodation through the Office of Student Accessibility (OSA) by emailing [email protected].

-If you'd prefer to live alone, we'll make our best effort to accommodate your request.
-Single rooms are granted on a first-come, first-served basis unless it's medically necessary.
+If you'd just prefer to live alone, we'll make our best effort to accommodate your request.
+Single rooms are granted on a first-come, first-served basis after all medical needs of all incoming students have been accommodated by the OSA.

 Housing & Dining Accommodation Request Form